ikzelf/zbxdb/README.md

 Tested with

-- Oracle 11, 12 RAC and single instance databases
+- Oracle 10, 11, 12 RAC and single instance databases
 - Oracle primary and standby databases
-- Oracle asm instances
+- Oracle asm, apx instances
 - Oracle plugin/multitenant databases
-- postgres 9
-- postgres 10
+- postgres 9, 10
-- SQL Server 2012(11)
-- SQL Server 2016(13)
+- SQL Server 2012(11), 2016(13)
-- mysql 5
-- mysql 8
+- mysql 5, 8
 - cockroachDB 2

 zbxdb is very cluster aware and will monitor the full cluster using a single connection to a single instance and monitor all databases served by that instance.

-Create a separate host for every Oracle database in zabbix.
+Create a separate host for every Oracle database in zabbix (not for every instance of a RAC).
-Create a separate host for every mssql instance in zabbix.
+Create a separate host for every mssql instance in zabbix (not for every datbase served by that instance).

 [getting started](doc/getting_started.md)